RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 Wait for that command to report replication controller `payment-1` successfully rolled out before continuing.

->`NOTE:` Even if the rollout command reports success the application may not be ready yet and the reason for that is that we currently don't have any liveness check configured, but we will add that in the next steps.
+>`NOTE:` Even if the rollout command reports success the application may not be ready yet and the reason for that is that we currently don't have any liveness check configured.

 And now we can access using curl once again to find all inventories: